jabr/0x10c/math/README.md

 Can we use the cordic functions in a broader range?

-If not, is there a different approach to approximating these functions?
+If not, is there a different, more efficient approach to approximating these functions?

 # Contributing